luma/generator-tok/README.md

 ```

 This will generate a private module by default.
 Use `yo tok appName --private=false` to generate a public project.

+By default it will also initialise a local Git repo for you.
+If you don't want one, or you wish to set it up yourself, then use the `git` flag (e.g. `yo tok appName --git=false`).

 To see what tasks your new app has you can run `gulp help`.